Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Models and Problem Formulation

 where $(a)$ follows the law of total variance.

-Note that, when the prior of each $X_i$ is known, $\text{Var}[f_i(X_i)]$ is a constant.
-Without loss of generality, in the following sections, denote $X_i$ as the answer to the query $f_i(X_i)$, and Eq. \eqref{largerlaw} becomes:
+\textbf{Utility Gain by Observing $\bar{Y}$:} We next compare with the case where no observation of $\bar{Y}$ is available, the goal is to show the utility gain by observing $\bar{Y}$.
+Since the curator possesses each $\theta^i_X$, to minimize MSE, his optimal local estimator becomes $E[X_i]$.
+Then, each local MSE becomes:

+Compared with \eqref{largerlaw}, the utility gain of observing $\bar{Y}$ is due to the term of $\text{Var}[E(X_i|Y_i)]$.
+Which means when some observations on $Y_i$ are available, the non-negative term of $\text{Var}[E(X_i|Y_i)]$ helps increase data utility.

-Thus the MSE is a function of the variance of each user's estimator.
-Define $\hat{X}_i=E[X_i|Y_i]$ as the local estimator for the $i$-th user, and we have $\hat{S}=\sum_{i=1}^N\hat{X}_i$, which follows the user independence assumption.
-Thus, local optimization problem for the i-th user can be reformulated as:
+For the data utility, the MSE of the estimation is a function of the variance of each user's estimator.
+Define $\hat{X}_i=E[X_i|Y_i]$ as the local estimator for the $i$-th user, and we have $\hat{S}=\sum_{i=1}^N\hat{X}_i$, which follows the user independence assumption. {As each $\text{Var}[X_i]$ is a constant,} each local optimization problem can be reformulated as:

 Which means, the optimal solutions are at the maximum of the variance of the estimator, subject to the LIP constraints.